Gastric Banding: How it Works

 Gastric banding is typically reserved for people who have a body mass index (BMI) of 40 or higher, or a BMI of 35 or higher with obesity-related health conditions such as diabetes or high blood pressure.
 It is used as an option for people who have been unable to lose weight through diet and exercise alone.
 Because it is a surgical procedure, it carries significant risks and should not be used as the first-line choice for attempts at weight loss.

-Details of the Gastric Band Surgery:
+Details of the Gastric Band Surgery

 The surgery is typically performed laparoscopically, meaning it is done using small incisions and special instruments.
 The surgeon will place the band around the upper part of the stomach and secure it in place using suture material.
 The band is connected to a small tube that is tunneled under the skin and is used to adjust the size of the band.